LION'S MANE Mushroom Powder | Hericium erinaceus

 SPECIAL NOTE

-We do not advocate the use of any medicinal fungi in any particular way.
+We do not advocate the use of any plant in any particular way.
+We aim to support and encourage education around the traditional use of sacred plants.
 All information herein is provided for historical, educational and research purposes only.

 QUESTIONS